-4. The 6G processing unit can aggregates sensing data from multiple sources, including RANs and UEs, to estimate UAV#1's location and velocity.
+4. The 6G processing unit can aggregate sensing data from multiple sources, including RANs and UEs, to estimate UAV#1's location and velocity.
 Similar approach can also be applied to UAV#2 - UAV#N, in the case there are multiple UAVs providing service in the area.
 This real-time information is then transmitted to the UAV operator and/or UTM, who monitors the UAV's trajectory.

 5. If UAV#1 - UAV#N deviate from prescribed routes, the UAV operator and/or UTM receives alerts, allowing them to take corrective action and redirect the UAVs as necessary.